 Since mold growth and mold spores can be nearly impossible to detect, it’s important to concentrate on your own health in order to determine if your home is harboring harmful mold.
 In fact, there are certain types of people whose health conditions make them more prone to the damaging effects of mold.

 For those of you who suffer from asthma, chronic lung disease, as well as elderly and infants, your body is more susceptible to the damaging effects mold can cause.
 Exposure to mold for some these people can lead to irritation of the eyes or skin, coughing or wheezing, or even nasal congestion.
-However, for people listed above with chronic lung disease, there’s a chance you develop mold infections in your lungs.
+However, for people listed above with chronic lung disease, there’s a chance you can develop mold infections in your lungs.

 Can you get sick from mold?